PhobicRemnant/Path-Planning/A-Start/README.md

   - Considerable time overhead during planning, need to optimize running time.
 Evaluate SFML display implementation.
   - Is it possible to implement a menu?
 Maybe SFML has a way.
+  - Could I try to make a random map generator?.

 This A-Star path planning implementation uses priority queues and a Euclidian distance heuristic to find the goal of one robot from it's current position.